XFG16/YouTubeDiscordPresence/README.md

 ## Troubleshooting/Known Issues

-A few things to note before troubleshooting:
+If you're having problems with buttons or time left on videos, please see the **announcements (scroll up)** regarding recent Discord UI/UX changes.

-- If you're having problems with buttons or time left on videos, please see the [**<ins>announcements</ins>**](https://github.com/XFG16/YouTubeDiscordPresence#announcements) (scroll up) regarding recent Discord UI/UX changes.
+## Otherwise...

 - YouTubeDiscordPresence only works with the **desktop application** of Discord, not the browser version.